 This analysis only counts existing resources and those that are sited and licensed.
-Looking specifically at utility plans, Portland General Electric is expected to have a Boardman replacement strategy in its next integrated resource plan.
-Puget Sound Energy is currently developing its plans and is considering options for the loss of Centralia 1.
-Other Northwest utilities, as reported in the Pacific Northwest Utility Utilities Conference Committee's 2015 Northwest Regional Forecast show a combined 1,800900 megawatts of planned generating capacity over the next 10 years.
+Northwest utilities, as reported in the Pacific Northwest Utilities Conference Committee's 2015 Northwest Regional Forecast show a combined 900 megawatts of planned generating capacity over the next 10 years.
 But as conditions change over the next few years, it is expected that utilities will amend their resource acquisition strategies to ensure that sufficient investments in new resources will be made to maintain an adequate supply.